rowingdude/analyzeMFT/README.txt

 Analyze MFT 3
 =============

+This repository is no longer being maintained, and has been archived.

 analyzeMFT.py is designed to fully parse the MFT file from an NTFS filesystem and present the results as accurately as possible in multiple formats.